kevindadi/ClangStaticAnalysis_Lib/README.md

-Here we describe some informal notes about the ESBMC's memory model.
+Here we describe some informal notes about the GJC's memory model.

 The C specification demands that absolutely every `data object` has an equivalent representation as a sequence of bytes, whether it is a struct, union, or float.
 This is how `memcpy` works: you pass it two pointers, and it copies them byte by byte.
 What this also means is that you can: